parodos-dev/parodos-dev.github.io/content/blog/extracting-openapi-documents.md

 ---
 date: 2024-09-05
-title: Creating Reduced OpenAPI Documents for Integrating Systems on Serverless Workflows
+title: Creating Extracted OpenAPI Documents for Integrating Systems on Serverless Workflows
 ---

-# Creating Reduced OpenAPI Documents for Integrating Systems on Serverless Workflows
+# Creating Extracted OpenAPI Documents for Integrating Systems on Serverless Workflows
-The blog post will guide developers on how to reduce openAPI documents to a manageable size.
+The blog post will guide developers on how to extract openAPI documents to a new file of manageable size.
 The need for this procedure has risen in account of restrictions that Quarkus imposes with accepting large YAML files as input [(see appendix)](#appendix).
 This restriction directs us to be mindful and plan ahead which resources services we would need in our workflow.

-In this guide, we will explain what is an OpenAPI Document, how to read and use the openAPI Specification, and eventually we will cover the steps to reduce an openAPI document in a valid manner.
+In this guide, we will explain what is an OpenAPI Document, how to read and use the openAPI Specification, and eventually we will cover the steps to extract an openAPI document in a valid manner.

 ## What is an OpenAPI Document?
 >A self-contained or composite resource which defines or describes an API or elements of an API.